Hybrid Transformer-Mamba for Weakly Supervised Volumetric Medical Segmentation: TranSamba

-An input volume comprises $N$ planes; each plane is transformed into a sequence of tokens $\mathbf{T}_{0}^{'} \in \mathbb{R}^{1 \times (1 + M) \times D}$ using the ViT image-to-sequence transformation, where $M$ denotes the number of patch tokens per sequence and $D$ denotes the embedding dimension.

-In the $l$-th layer of the encoder, the input to the CPM block is obtained by stacking the output sequences from the $(l - 1)$-th layer:
+Fig.~\ref{fig1}(a) shows the TranSamba overview.
+The encoder comprises $L$ hybrid layers, each consisting of a CPM block in series with a Transformer block.
+An input volume comprises $N$ planes, each transformed into a sequence of tokens $\mathbf{T}_{0}^{'} \in \mathbb{R}^{1 \times (1 + M) \times D}$ using the ViT image-to-sequence transformation; $M$ and $D$ denote the patch token number and the embedding dimension, respectively.
+In the $l$-th layer, the CPM input is obtained by stacking the $(l - 1)$-th layer output sequences, and cross-plane modeling is achieved with the CPM block: